Larry Kelley: Rejection of pro sports and Hollywood

-In December 1936, Kelley was selected by the Detroit Lions in the 1937 NFL Draft.
+In December 1936, Kelley was selected by the Detroit Lions in the 1937 NFL draft.
 Kelly said he would not play professional football or baseball, despite receiving offers in both sports, including an $11,000 offer from the Lions.
-He also rejected an offer of $5,000 to play professional baseball for the St. Louis Cardinals of the Major League baseball.
+He also rejected an offer of $5,000 to play professional baseball for the St. Louis Cardinals of the Major League Baseball (MLB).
 Kelley said at the time: "I don't ever want to be known as a professional.
 I don't like the word and neither do the friends I am fond of."

 Kelley later recalled that friends had advised him that pro football "was not a stable career."
 He also noted that pro football players in those days "were pretty much a rough and ready bunch, generally speaking."
 He added: "If I had come along later, when they offered more money, I probably would have played pro."

 He also turned down a $15,000 offer to star in an autobiographical film titled, "Kelley of Yale".

 Career after Yale

 Instead of playing a professional sport or going to Hollywood, Kelley accepted an offer to teach mathematics and history and coach football at the Peddie School, his alma mater.
-He was recruited by Peddie's head master, Dr. Sanders, and recalled that Dr. Sanders' pitch "hit the right spots."
+He was recruited by Peddie's headmaster, Dr. Saunders, and recalled that Dr. Saunders' pitch "hit the right spots."
 He was paid $2,000 a year when he started at Peddie.
 He remained at Peddie until 1941.
-He tried to enlist during World War II, but was ruled ineligible because both ear drums had been ruptured by playing football.
-He got a 2B designation and worked in war industries for the duration of the war.
+He tried to enlist during World War II but was ruled ineligible because both eardrums had been ruptured by playing football.
+He was given a 2B designation and worked in war industries for the duration of the war.

 Kelley went into business after the war.
 From 1946 to 1958, he worked for glove manufacturers in upstate New York.
 In 1958, he joined the teaching staff at the Cheshire Academy, located 15 minutes from the Yale Bowl in Connecticut.
 He returned to Peddie in 1970 as alumni director.
 He retired from Peddie in 1975.